R-J-N/postgres-index-lab/README.md

 ## Results

 These were captured on a local machine (Apple M2, Docker, PostgreSQL 16).
-Your numbers will vary but the relative patterns should hold.

 | Index type              | Without index | With index | Speedup | Scan type (with)  |
 |-------------------------|---------------|------------|---------|-------------------|